xSijia/PS3-Sudo-Team/README.md

 # PS3-Sudo-Team
-This is the repository for Assignment Problem Set III of BSC4452
+This is the repository for Assignment Problem Set III of BSC4452 **the Problem_Set_3_Answer.ipynbb is the full assighnment**

 Members:
 Sijia Li